knative/docs/install/Knative-with-GKE.md

 * API scopes for `cloud-platform`, `logging-write`, `monitoring-write`, and `pubsub` (if those features will be used)

-To create a cluster matching these requriements:
+To create a cluster matching these requirements:

 ```shell
 gcloud container clusters create $CLUSTER_NAME \